wix/stylable/docs/guides/components-basics.md

 ## Exposing the Component Stylable API

 **Stylable** styles are similar to a type-system.
-Once we have declared that something is of the type `Button`, we know its internal structure and can match its internal parts are states.
+Once we have declared that something is of the type `Button`, we know its internal structure and can match its internal parts and states.

 Whether creating your own components or using components you imported from a 3rd party, you want to be able to style the internal parts of every component in your page or application scope.

-When using **Stylable**, every component exposes an API that's usable by its parent component.
+When using **Stylable**, every component exposes an API that's usable by its parent components.

 The API includes:

-* _The component's internal parts_: any HTML element that has the className attribute, and is therefore exposed via a [stylable pseudo-element](../references/pseudo-elements.md).
+* _The component's internal parts_: any HTML element that has the className attribute, and is therefore exposed via a [Stylable pseudo-element](../references/pseudo-elements.md).

-* _The component's custom states_: any state connected to the component logic, and declared as a [stylable pseudo-class](../references/pseudo-classes.md).
+* _The component's custom states_: any state connected to the component logic, and declared as a [Stylable pseudo-class](../references/pseudo-classes.md).

 ### Creating and Exposing Internal Parts

 In the example above, we created a very simple button component.
 Now we [import](../references/imports.md) this button into a `Form` component, and the classes that we created are available to us as internal parts of the component we import.
-Each class is available by its name as a [stylable pseudo-element](../references/pseudo-elements.md).
+Each class is available by its name as a [Stylable pseudo-element](../references/pseudo-elements.md).
 And we can now style our `Button` in the scope of our `Form` to fit our needs.

 We take the `Button` component and import it into our TypeScript file, also adding it to our render: